efuzy/efuzy/docs/src/pages/vue-components/icon.md

 <doc-example title="Basic" file="QIcon/Basic" />

-For `icon` properties on different Quasar components you won't have the means to specify an icon for each platform, but you can achieve the same effect with:
+For `icon` properties on different Efuzy components you won't have the means to specify an icon for each platform, but you can achieve the same effect with:

 ```html
 <q-btn